tensorflow/swift-apis/CONTRIBUTING.md

 With the exception that 4-space indendation be used.

+#### General guidelines for Swift for TensorFlow API docs contribution

+* Closely mirror Swift for TensorFlow API docs with implementations in [tensorflow/tensorflow/python](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/python) to maintain consistency across platforms.
+  - If required, replace variable names from Python docs to reflect the Swift code.
+For example: `y_true` and `y_predict` in TensorFlow 2.x API docs will become `expected` and `predicted` in Swift for TensorFlow, respectively.
+* When you contribute a new feature to Swift for TensorFlow, the maintenance burden is (by default) transferred to the Swift to TensorFlow team.
+This means that the benefit of the contribution must be compared against the cost of maintaining the feature.

 ## Community

 It's a good idea to discuss any non-trivial submissions with the project